Madhavi-Teegireddy/Full-Stack-Ecommerce/README.md

 # Signup/Signin Pages:
 This is the signup page, which the user will get if he clicks on the continue button on the account page and new users can create an account here.
 This is a multi-user application.
 We can signup or login using our credentials.
 We used jwt for authentication.
 There is also signup with google functionality.
-We used OAuth and passportjs to implement this.
+We used OAuth and passportjs to implement this
 </br></br>
 ![hhhh](https://user-images.githubusercontent.com/107460617/214100354-c6698e82-e19c-4c78-85f7-cdaf04d97926.PNG)